 3. Packing Cubes

 I don’t know how anyone even goes on vacation without these, but I am obsessed.
-If you live out of a suitcase or backpack, packing cubes are even more essential – keep yourself organized and save yourself some major irritation and stress!
+If you live out of a suitcase or backpack, packing cubes are absolutely nomadic essentials – keep yourself organized and save yourself some major irritation and stress!

 My favorite way to use these is to keep everything sorted when I’m on the move so I don’t lose my only sports bra in a pile of clothes and have to empty my entire backpack to find it.
 And if you’re in transit, you can just put your clothes for the following travel day in the little cube and you’re ready to roll in the morning without repacking your bag.